phpkumpad/git-practice/README.md

 ## Commit messages

 - 'i' to enter *insert mode*
-- back to master branch. we have first-branch and -second branch
+- back to master branch. creat git repository we have first-branch and -second branch
 - git Checked out stash-branch

 - git merger: Merges branches

 - what happens with simple merge

 ## Merging means bringing changes from one branch into the other